Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Conclusion

 \section{Conclusion}

 We simulated the ion escape of CO$_2$ related dissociation products C and O over the Martian history back until $\sim4.1$ Ga, the probably earliest time of the cessation of the Martian internal magnetic dynamo.
-The escape of cold and hot O$^+$ and C$^+$ was simulated for 1 EUV$_{\odot}$ (today), 3 EUV$_{\odot}$ ($\sim 2.6$ Ga), and 10 EUV$_{\odot}$ ($\sim3.8$ Ga) with a 3D global hybrid upper atmosphere model \citep{kallio03,dyadechkin13}, using the atmospheric profiles of \citet{tian09} and the hot O and C profiles of \citep{amerstorfer17}.
+The escape of cold and hot O$^+$ and C$^+$ was simulated for 1 EUV$_{\odot}$ (today), 3 EUV$_{\odot}$ ($\sim 2.6$ Ga), and 10 EUV$_{\odot}$ ($\sim3.8$ Ga) with a 3D global hybrid upper atmosphere model \citep{kallio03,dyadechkin13}, using the atmospheric profiles of \citet{tian09} and the hot O and hot C profiles of \citep{amerstorfer17}.
 We further investigated atmospheric sputtering of O, CO$_2$, CO, C, $^{36}$Ar and $^{38}$Ar caused by precipitating O$^+$ and C$^+$ ions calculated from our 3D hybrid simulations.
-We found that ion escape becomes the dominant loss process for solar fluxes $\geq$\,3 EUV$_{\odot}$ with loss rates at 10 EUV$_{\odot}$ of $\sim 1.1\times10^{27}$\,s$^{-1}$ for O$^+$ and $\sim 4.7\times10^{27}$\,s$^{-1}$ for C$^+$.
-For the same EUV flux, sputtering yields much lower escape rates of about $9.2\times10^{25}$\,s$^{-1}$ for O and $2.4\times10^{25}$\,s$^{-1}$ for C. If one extrapolates the total escape of CO$_2$ back in time until 4.1 Ga by assuming that any lost C atom originates from a CO$_2$ molecule, we find a maximum cumulative total CO$_2$ partial pressure of more than 3\,bar. {Escape to space can, therefore, be considered being able to have removed enough CO$_2$ to explain the loss of a potential early thick Martian atmosphere from the Noachian eon until the present.}
+We found that ion escape becomes the dominant loss process for solar fluxes $\ge$\,3 EUV$_{\odot}$ with loss rates at 10 EUV$_{\odot}$ of {$\sim 4.1\times10^{26}$\,s$^{-1}$} for O$^+$ and {$\sim 5.2\times10^{26}$\,s$^{-1}$} for C$^+$.
+For the same EUV flux, sputtering yields much lower escape rates of about {$1.3\times10^{25}$\,s$^{-1}$} for O and {$2.5\times10^{24}$\,s$^{-1}$} for C. If one extrapolates the total escape of CO$_2$ back in time until 4.1 Ga by assuming that any lost C atom originates from a CO$_2$ molecule, we find a maximum cumulative total CO$_2$ partial pressure {of more than 0.4\,bar that could have been lost through atmospheric escape.
+If one includes decomposition of CO$_2$ into the soil, this value could rise up to 1.8\,bar at 4.1\,Ga}

 Moreover, we also studied the fractionation of argon isotopes from its initial chondritic value of $^{36}$Ar/$^{38}$Ar\,$\sim 5.3$ at 4.1 Ga through sputtering and volcanic outgassing until the present day.
-We found that only CO$_2$ pressures with {$\leq 0.5 - 3.0 bar$} at 4.1 Ga can reproduce the present day value, if argon fractionation by sputtering indeed started at 4.1 Ga, the time when the magnetic dynamo of Mars is believed to have faded away.
+We found that, {if one includes the decomposition of CO$_2$ into the surface}, only CO$_2$ pressures within {0.9 - 1.8\,bar } at 4.1 Ga can reproduce the present day value, if argon fractionation by sputtering indeed started at 4.1 Ga, the time when the magnetic dynamo of Mars is believed to have faded away.
 Whether Mars could have had such a dense atmosphere at this time, however, is a matter of debate, since strong thermal escape prior to $\sim 4.0$ Ga \citep{tian09} might have prevented the built-up of such a dense early atmosphere.